 Supplemental folic acid reduced the risk of both cardiovascular disease and stroke in a large meta-analysis study [R].

-Most folate experts now recommend methyl folate over folic acid because of higher bioavailability, is less likely to mask a B12 deficiency, and is better than folic acid for people with gene polymorphisms in the MTHFR gene [R].
+Most folate experts now recommend methyl folate over folic acid because of its higher bioavailability, is less likely to mask a B12 deficiency, and is better than folic acid for people with gene polymorphisms in the MTHFR gene [R].

 Doses used for heart health are typically around 1 mg per day of methyl folate.
 Some people still use folic acid, but the natural form of folate is likely safer and more effective.